 Review summary: Canon 100D vs Sony A5000

-So what is the bottom line?
-Which of the two cameras – the Canon 100D or the Sony A5000 – has the upper hand?
+So how do things add up?
+Is there a clear favorite between the Canon 100D and the Sony A5000?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 100D: